Hayden (musician): Career

 In 2004, Hayden released his follow up album, Elk Lake Serenade, and toured North America with Oshawa's Cuff the Duke acting as his back-up band.
 He subsequently released In Field & Town in 2008, and The Place Where We Lived in 2009.

 In 2010, he produced the debut album of singer-songwriter Lou Canon, his sister-in-law.
 It was his first time producing material for another artist.

 In November 2012, it was announced that Hayden would release his seventh studio album on Canadian indie label Arts & Crafts, and would play five shows in Europe as a warm up to his performance at All Tomorrow's Parties Festival, curated by the National.
 These were Hayden's first live performances since his two-song set at a benefit in Ontario over a year earlier.

 On February 5, 2013, Hayden released his seventh full-length studio album Us Alone on Arts & Crafts, his first release on a record label besides his own Hardwood Records.
 The album is largely biographical in nature, with tracks like "Almost Everything" noting how family now takes precedence over art in his life, and "Instructions", which details what he wants done with his body when he dies.
 In June 2013, the album was longlisted for the 2013 Polaris Music Prize.

 In February 2023 he released the single "Miss Fort Erie", his first new music since 2015.
 He followed up at the end of the month with the announcement that his new album Are We Good will be released April 5, 2023, on Arts & Crafts; the announcement was accompanied by the release of the album's second preview track, a duet with Feist titled "On a Beach".
 Actor Steve Buscemi and musician Matt Berninger of The National appeared in the song's video.

+Are We Good received a Juno Award nomination for Adult Alternative Album of the Year at the Juno Awards of 2024.